usydnlp/CONDA/README.md

 # CONDA
-This repository is for CONDA dataset
+This repository is for the CONDA dataset

 1. How to get our CONDA dataset?